-Antonia M. Villarruel, PhD, RN, FAAN is the Margaret Bond Simon Dean of Nursing at the University of Pennsylvania School of Nursing and Co-Director of the School’s WHO Collaborating Center for Nursing and Midwifery Leadership.
-Villarruel also holds an appointment as Senior Fellow at the Leonard Davis Institute of Health Economics, University of Pennsylvania.
-As a bilingual and bicultural nurse researcher, Dr. Villarruel has extensive research and practice experience with diverse Latino and Mexican populations, and health promotion and health disparities.
-She incorporates a community-based participatory approach and has been the PI/Co-PI of over eight randomized clinical trials on reducing high-risk behaviors in teens.
-She developed one such program to reduce sexual risk behavior among Latino youth ‚ entitled ¡Cuídate! which was disseminated nationally.
+Antonia M. Villarruel, PhD, RN, FAAN is the Margaret Bond Simon Dean of Nursing at the University of Pennsylvania School of Nursing and Director of the School’s WHO Collaborating Center for Nursing and Midwifery Leadership.
+As a bilingual and bicultural nurse researcher, Dr. Villarruel has extensive research and practice experience with diverse Latino and Mexican populations and communities, health promotion and health disparities research and practice.
+She incorporates a community-based participatory approach to her research.
+Specifically, her research focuses on the development and testing of interventions to reduce sexual risk behaviors among Mexican and Latino youth.
+She has been the PI and Co-PI of seven randomized clinical trials concerned with reducing sexual and other risk behaviors.
+As part of this program of research, she developed an efficacious program to reduce sexual risk behavior among Latino youth – entitled Cuídate!.
+This program is disseminated nationally by the CDC.

-Villarruel earned her BSN from Nazareth College, an MSN from the University of Pennsylvania and her PhD in nursing from Wayne State University.
+Dr. Villarruel earned her BSN from Nazareth College, an MSN from the University of Pennsylvania, and her PhD in nursing from Wayne State University.